Student-centric advice and objective recommendations

 Prompt #3

-This type of essay tells the admissions professionals a great deal about who you are as a student, so this would be an important essay to write if you had to pick one of the optional ones.
+This type of essay tells the admissions professionals a great deal about who you are and what motivates you, so this could be an important essay to write if you had to pick one of the optional ones.
+Any opportunity to show more of your personality is one you should take.

 Questions to consider: